 In 1996 the artist Magdalene Odundo introduced me to Meriel Hoare, a teacher whose approach to drawing has radically influenced my own practice.
 The following year I began the first of many fieldwork trips to African countries, during which I would invariably work with contemporary artists.
 In January 2001 the new African galleries at the British Museum opened with an emphasis on contemporary art – it was this event which helped to spark Gus Casely-Hayford’s idea of a festival of African art and culture which was to become Africa ’05

 .
-Gus is now the Director of the National Museum of African Art in Washington D.C.
+Gus became the Director of the National Museum of African Art in Washington D.C. and is now heading up the new V&A East Museum in London.
 In September of that year, by means of 150 paintings and drawings, I portrayed the human family which I had experienced and imagined in my life.
 Shortly after the opening of that one person exhibition, Green and Dying

 , I heard that the World Trade Centre in New York had been attacked.